sympower/dt-data-load-tool/docs/website/docs/_plus_admonition.md

-:::note dlt+
+:::note data_load_tool+
-This page is for dlt+, which requires a license.
+This page is for data_load_tool+, which requires a license.
 [Join our early access program](https://info.dlthub.com/waiting-list) for a trial license.
 :::